vpiotr/decimal_for_cpp/README.md

     dec::decimal<2, half_even_round_policy> a;

-and it will perform required rounding autimatically - for example during assignment or arithmetic operations.
+and it will perform required rounding automatically - for example during assignment or arithmetic operations.

 # Other information
 For more examples please see \test directory.